 PHARMACOLOGY & TOXICOLOGY

-Curriculum Coordinator: Prof. Ernesto Fedele
+Curriculum Coordinator: Prof. Marco Milanese

 Neuropharmacology regards the study of drugs influencing the functions of neural cells in the nervous system, with a special focus on the characterization of their potency, selectivity and mechanism(s) of action under physiological or pathophysiological conditions.
 In addition, the agreement with the School for Mental Health and Neuroscience of the Maastricht University for the International Curriculum will provide PhD students with a significant experience in the field of Behavioural Neuropharmacology (Neuropsychopharmacology) that studies how drugs influence human behaviour.